fishjam-dev/membrane_rtc_engine/internal_docs/simulcast/simulcast.md

 Mungers are responsible for modyfing RTP packets so that switching between encodings is transparent for the receiver.
+Currently, there are two mungers: RTP Munger and VP8 Munger.
+H264 doesn't require modyfing its RTP packets so there is no H264 Munger.

 ### RTP Munger